aica-wavelab/tech-crash-course/docs/staff.md

 {{ staffer }}
 {% endfor %}

-# Lecturers and consultants

-External artists and experts will give lectures and be available on-site to advice you on your project.

-{% assign instructors = site.staffers | where: 'role', 'Lecturers and consultants' %}
-{% for staffer in instructors %}
-{{ staffer }}
-{% endfor %}

 # Teaching assistants

 Students from HM and HMTM will also be present on-site to help organizing the course.